mentainha/m3o/cli/README.md

 # M3O CLI

-The codebase for the M3O CLI
+The command line for M3O

 ## Install